 With the Flexible Spot autofocus area, however, a new issue arises, when you do not set the center button to Standard, but assign a function to it (for the M1, this was the Focus Magnifier function).
 Whenever you want to change the location of the Flexible Spot autofocus area, you have to enter the Fn menu and set the autofocus area to Flexible Spot once again in order to be able to move the autofocus area.
 This is cumbersome to say the least...

 Since I decided to set the center button to Standard, I do not have this problem.
 Moreover, the Focus Magnifier functionality is also there in the guise of Manual Focus Assist, but this comes up only automatically, namely when you turn the control ring, which is used for manual focusing when the center button is set to Standard.
 In addition, on the M4 you can assign the Focus Magnifier function to the Custom button, which I did (this is not possible on the M1).

 All in all, the Flexible Spot autofocus area seems to deliver usable focusing results.
-And on the RX100 M4 you can easily reset to position of the autofocus area by pressing the Custom button.
+And on the RX100 M4 you can easily reset the position of the autofocus area by pressing the Custom button.

 Note: On the RX100 M1, the level indicator interferes visually somewhat with the autofocus area indicator for the Flexible Spot autofocus area, but this has been improved on the M4.
 See the photos below for illustration (gray and green autofocus area):